The Rapture Debate

 Thief in the Night

 In 1 Thessalonians 5:2-3, Paul again takes up the “thief in the night” theme.
-The message is not to promote the secret rapture, but to forewarn once again of judgment, division and destruction.
+The message is not to promote a secret rapture, but to forewarn once again of judgment, division and destruction.
 Instead of sinners being confused by missing friends and relatives in a secret church-wide getaway, the wicked will know assuredly the Day of the LORD is upon them because of unprecedented death and ruin all around them.

 Persecution: A Blessing in Disguise